dustinpfister/blog_posts/_posts/js-javascript-undefined.md

 ## 1 - javaScript undefined defined

 In javaScript undefined is a primitive value, and a global property that represents that value.
 In this section I will cover some examples that demonstrate some typical situations in which a javaScript developer will run into the undefined primitive.
+This might be a good staring point before moving on to other topics surrounding the undefined value.

 ### 1.1 - when a variable is declared, but not assigned anything.